President Joe Biden says he will request more funding for a new coronavirus vaccine – KION546

 Officials are already expecting updated COVID-19 vaccines that contain one version of the omicron strain, called XBB.1.5.
 It’s an important change from today’s combination shots, which mix the original coronavirus strain with last year’s most common omicron variants.
 But there will always be a need for updated vaccines as the virus continues to mutate.

-It’s not clear exactly when people can start rolling up their sleeves for what officials hope is an annual fall COVID-19 shot.
+People should be able to start rolling up their sleeves next month for what officials hope is an annual fall COVID-19 shot.
 Pfizer, Moderna and smaller manufacturer Novavax all are brewing doses of the XBB update but the Food and Drug Administration will have to sign off on each, and the U.S. Centers for Disease Control and Prevention must then issue recommendations for their use.

 “I signed off this morning on a proposal we have to present to the Congress a request for additional funding for a new vaccine that is necessary, that works,” Biden, who is vacationing in the Lake Tahoe area, told reporters on Friday.